The Three Stooges: Shemp's return (1946–1955)

-Moe asked his older brother Shemp to take Curly's place, but Shemp was hesitant to rejoin the Stooges as he was enjoying a successful solo career.
-He realized, however, that not rejoining the Stooges would mean the end of Moe's and Larry's film careers.
-Shemp wanted assurance that rejoining them would be only temporary and that he could leave the Stooges once Curly recovered.
+Moe asked his older brother Shemp to take Curly's place, but Shemp was hesitant to rejoin the Stooges, as he was enjoying a successful solo career.
+He realized, however, that not rejoining the Stooges would mean the end of Moe and Larry's film careers.
+Shemp wanted assurances that rejoining them would be only temporary and that he could leave the Stooges once Curly recovered.
 However, Curly's health continued to deteriorate, and it became clear that he could not return.
 As a result, Shemp resumed being a Stooge full-time for nearly a decade.
 Curly remained ill until his death of a cerebral hemorrhage from additional strokes on January 18, 1952.

 Shemp appeared with the Stooges in 76 shorts and a low-budget Western comedy feature titled Gold Raiders (1951) in which the screen time was evenly divided with cowboy hero George O'Brien.
 Shemp's return improved the quality of the films, as the previous few had been marred by Curly's sluggish performances.
-Entries such as Out West (1947), Squareheads of the Round Table (1948) and Punchy Cowpunchers (1950) proved that Shemp could hold his own.
+Entries such as Out West (1947), Squareheads of the Round Table (1948), and Punchy Cowpunchers (1950) proved that Shemp could hold his own.
 New director Edward Bernds, who joined the team in 1945 when Curly was failing, sensed that routines and plotlines that worked well with Curly as the comic focus did not fit Shemp's persona, and allowed the comedian to develop his own Stooge character.
-Jules White, however, persisted in employing the "living cartoon" style of comedy that reigned during the Curly era.
-White would force either Shemp or Moe to perform similar gags and mannerisms originated by Curly, resulting in what appeared to be lackluster imitations.
+Jules White, however, persisted in employing the "living cartoon" style of comedy that reigned during the Curly era, forcing either Shemp or Moe to perform lackluster imitations of gags and mannerisms that originated from Curly.
 Most acutely, it created the "Curly vs. Shemp" debate that overshadowed the act upon Curly's departure.
-The Stooges lost some of their charm and inherent appeal to children after Curly retired, but some excellent films were produced with Shemp, an accomplished solo comedian who often performed best when allowed to improvise on his own.
+The Stooges lost some of their charm and inherent appeal to children after Curly retired—Curly, Larry, and Moe behaved like three cartoon characters, while Shemp, Larry, and Moe behaved like three vaudevillians—but some excellent films were produced with Shemp, an accomplished solo comedian who often performed best when allowed to improvise on his own.